AhmedElsayed6179/Cats-Store/README.md

 # Cats Store

 **Cats Store** is a website built using **HTML, CSS, and JavaScript**.
-It showcases kittens, their details, and provides information about cat care.
+The site content is **entirely in Arabic**, designed to provide information about kittens, their care, and fun tips for cat lovers.

 ## Features
-- Gallery of kittens with descriptions
+- Gallery of cats with descriptions
-- Blog section with cat care tips
+- Blog section with articles on cat care
-- FAQ section for common questions
+- FAQ section answering common questions
 - Contact form for inquiries

-## Technology
+## Technologies Used
 - HTML5
 - CSS3
 - Vanilla JavaScript